ibm-cloud-docs/vpc/vni-updating.md

 # Updating a virtual network interface
 {: #vni-updating}

-This VPC feature is available only to accounts with special approval to preview this feature.
-{: preview}

 If you need to make changes to a virtual network interface, you can update it by using the UI, CLI, API, or Terraform.
 {: shortdesc}